GoranAviani/react-weather-app/README.md

-Weather app built in React that retrieves weather from API : https://www.openweathermap.org/
+Weather application built in React that retrieves weather information based on users geolocation.

 ## Table of Contents